kpverse/ArchGemini/README.md

 npm install archgemini
 ```

--   You can visit [our website](https://kpverse.in/archgemini) for easy download option.
+-   Alternatively, you can visit [our website](https://kpverse.in/archgemini) for easy download option.

 ## Usage